Landing Page vs Homepage: Must-know Pro Tips for B2B Success

 Use a UTM code to track prospect activity

-The great thing about landing pages is that you can create them quite quickly so you can give them each a UTM code (a code at the end of your URL) which allows you to track any visitors to that page.
+The great thing about landing pages is that you can create them quite quickly, allowing you to assign each a UTM code (a code at the end of your URL) to track any visitors to that page.
+By using UTM codes and analysing the data in Google Analytics 4, you can gain valuable insights into your campaign performance and visitor behaviour.

-So you may have one offer but different sources for it, for example one source being email and the other being a Facebook ad.
-You can quite simply clone a landing page and assign a unique UTM code to each so you can see how prospects are reaching your offers.
+For instance, you may have one offer but different sources for it, such as one source being email and the other being a Facebook ad.
+By cloning a landing page and assigning a unique UTM code to each, you can see how prospects are reaching your offers and compare the effectiveness of various channels.

 What makes a good homepage?